IDDA: a large-scale multi-domain dataset for autonomous driving: Experiments

 \subsection{Assessing IDDA}

-We test the ability of the selected networks to adapt to a new domain by considering two cases: \begin{itemize} \item in the first, \enquote{easier} case, source and target scenarios are similar; they differ only in the viewpoint (A as source vs J as target) while background (T01) and weather condition (CS) are fixed. \item the second, \enquote{harder} case, considers two scenarios that take place in different environments (T01 as source and T07 as target) while viewpoint (A) and weather condition (HRN) are fixed. \end{itemize}
+We test the ability of the selected networks to adapt to a new domain by considering three cases that cover the three variability factors: \begin{itemize} \item the first, tests the viewpoint change (from A as source to J as target), fixing background and weather (T01, CS); \item the second, tests the weather shifting (from CS as source to HRN as target), fixing viewpoint and background (J, T01) \item the third, considers two scenarios that take place in different environments (T01 as source and T07 as target), fixing viewpoint and weather (A, HRN); \end{itemize}

-We used the method detailed in the section \ref{section:setup} to measure numerically the distance and the difficulty of the two cases.
-The measurements reported on Tab. \ref{table:scenariosDistance} confirm that the second case is more challenging with respect to the first.
+We used the method detailed in the section \ref{section:setup} to measure numerically the distance and the difficulty of the three cases (see Tab. \ref{table:scenariosDistance}).
 As a visual confirmation, we use tSNE to project the features extracted with the ResNet-101 into a more comprehensible 2D space (see Fig. \ref{fig:tSNE4Scenarios}).

 The results of the experiments are reported in Tab. \ref{table:ScenarioExperiments}.
-As expected, the shift across cities, made even more challenging by the hard rain condition, produces a higher degradation in performance than the shift between viewpoints.
-In the \enquote{easy} case (viewpoint shift) SemSeg networks perform quite well, so the addition of DA increases the average mIoU by only 4\%.
-In the \enquote{hard} case (town shift) the SemSeg networks struggle to correctly classify the scene and their accuracy drops as low as 14\%.
-In this case, even though DA does not close entirely the gap between source and target, it produces a considerable boost with an average accuracy of around 40\%.
-Among all of the DA networks, DISE proves to be the most capable while the additional depth information exploited by DADA does not seem to improve the performance.
+As expected from the distance computation, the shift across cities, made even more challenging by the rainy condition, produces a higher degradation in performance than the other two experiments.
+In the town shift the SemSeg networks struggle to correctly classify the scene and their accuracy drops as low as 14\%.
+In this case DA produces a considerable boost with an averaged accuracy of 40\%.
+This trend is repeated within the shift across weathers but, since the gap among source and target domain is smaller, the resulting average mIoU is of 34\%.
+In this case DA performs quite well, giving as outcome an averaged 63\%.
+Lastly, the viewpoint change proves to be the best performing set of experiments, so the addition of DA increases the average accuracy by only 4\%.
+Among all of the DA networks, DISE proves to be the most capable while the depth information exploited by DADA does not seem to improve the performance.